-Hairline designs differ from patient to patient based on many factors, including the patient’s sex, physical characteristics (facial size, shape), hair color/density, ethnicity, and patient’s individual desires.
+Hairline designs differ from patient to patient based on many factors, including the patient’s sex, physical characteristics (facial size and shape), hair color/density, ethnicity, and patient’s individual desires.
 For example, some patients desire a straight hairline, while others would prefer deep frontotemporal recessions because of their specific facial features.
 Ultimately, the design of the new frontal hairline will be strategically planned after extensive discussions between the patient and Dr. Gabel.

 The most important aspect of creating a hairline is to make it appear as natural as possible.
 This is accomplished first by designing the most appropriate custom hairline for the patient.
 When meeting with Dr. Gabel, a thorough discussion on hairline design will be done to develop a strategy that both meets the goals of the patient, and makes the best use of the patient’s donor.
-The hairline should be symmetrical between the left and right sides, but also some irregularity needs to be incorporated which gives a natural appearance.
+The hairline should be symmetrical between the left and right sides, but also some irregularity needs to be incorporated, which gives a natural appearance.

 From a technical point of view, the hairline is created exclusively utilizing single follicular unit grafts.
 In the most frontal portion of the hairline, Dr. Gabel picks out the finest single unit grafts, and as the hairline progresses to posteriorly, the thicker single unit follicular grafts are utilized.
-Additionally, the hairline should not be straight – this is a sign of a bad transplant.
-The hairline should have irregularities which is natural.
+Additionally, the hairline should not be straight — this is a sign of a bad transplant.
+The hairline should have irregularities, which are natural.